falcucci/release-me/README.md

 ## react-native script

-Basically it uses some libraries to make the automation and currently could be executed from your `terminal` by the following snippet:
+Basically it uses the libraries above to make the automation and currently could be executed from your `terminal` by the following snippet:
 ```shell
 bash -c "$(curl -LsS https://raw.githubusercontent.com/falcucci/release-me/master/react-native-release.sh)"
 ```